MikailsGit/MikailsGit/README.md

 - Hi !
 You are in Mikail's GitHub !
-- I’m a SwiftUI iOS developer 
+- I’m a Swift iOS developer 
 - Specialised in the amazing SwiftUI framework
 - Student at the Apple Developer Academy